morph3/ppchecker/README.md

 *** I will implement multiple concurrency and detailed scan soon. ***

-For now just use for multiple concurrency
+You can use the commands below for multiple concurrency for now
 ```
 cat urls.txt | xargs -I% -P 50 sh -c 'python3 ppchecker.py -u "%"'